habitat-sh/habitat/www/source/blog/2019-03-04-introducing-the-install-hook.html.md

 ## An example install hook scenario

 To illustrate where an `install` hook may be convenient, I'll use a [legacy Windows web application](https://github.com/habitat-sh/sqlwebadmin) that we use in some Habitat demonstrations.
 This application requires IIS and ASP.Net 3.5 as well as a dependency on a COM library.
-Its `pkg_deps` looks like:
+Before leveraging the new `install` hook, its `pkg_deps` looked like:

 ```
 $pkg_deps=@("core/dsc-core", "core/sql-dmo")
 ```

-Its `init` hook registers the COM component packaged in the `sql-dmo` package:
+Its `init` hook registered the COM component packaged in the `sql-dmo` package:

 ```
 ."$env:SystemRoot\SysWow64\regsvr32.exe" /s "{{pkgPathFor "core/sql-dmo"}}\Program Files (x86)\Microsoft SQL Server\80\Tools\Binn\sqldmo.dll"